aratakileo/gittop-api/react-app/README.md

 ```

 > [!CAUTION]
-> Before running React app run API server
+> Before running React app run API server first

-And then you can easily run this React app on port 3001:
+And then you can easily run this React app on port `3001`:

 <details>
   <summary>for <code>UNIX</code> systems</summary>